BeauCal/beaucal-quick-union/README.md

 ### Memory Adapter

-If you don't need the functionality between requests -- don't need to persist the structure -- use the Memory adapter, as follows:
+If you just need a short-lived instance for a single request, use the Memory adapter, as follows:
 ```PHP
 // in beaucalquickunion.global.php
 $union = [